katherinehebert/katherinehebert.github.io/README.md

 -   `data/` folder contains the .yml files with the elements on the website.

+-   `themes/hugo-story/layouts/index.html` to add and reorder elements on the website.

 -   `themes/hugo-story/static/images` contains the images that can be inserted into the .yml files containing the content.

 -   `config.yml` contains contact info, and the information that is linked in the banner, etc.